 He opened his studio, ART daisetsu, at Riverviews Artspace in 2008.

 My work is simple.
 Disarmingly so I hope.
 To me it is a product of my experience with Zen in the way in which I construct my paintings.
-What matters most is not hiding behind some secret ‘Zen meaning’…rather, it’s in what someone sees there–maybe something, maybe nothing.
+What matters most is not hiding some esoteric ‘Zen meaning’ within my work, but simply offering a novel image.
+Someone may see something there or, maybe nothing.
 Either is OK.
-Everything you need to know is entirely there..
-My aim is to make something that is sharp, clean, and pleasant to look at, that’s all.
+My aim is to make a painting that is sharp, clean, and intriguing to look at, that’s all.
 I want my paintings to be quiet but not dull.
 Simple but not simplistic.

-Yes, you can make ideas and concepts out of them if you want to.
+Yes, you can find stories or make concepts out of them if you want to.
 Of course they could suggest things.
-But as the saying goes, “if you want to see the moon don’t focus on the finger pointing at it.”
-If they do suggest something, I hope it’s more poetry than prose you find and more about what you see than what you think.
-I want you to enjoy just looking at them even if you don’t see anything familiar.
+But if they do I hope it’s more poetry than prose you find and more about what you see than what you think.
+I want you to enjoy just looking at them--especially if you don’t see anything familiar.
 Seeing takes time and mind.
 It's paying attention.